LogentriesCommunity/logentries-monolog-handler/README.md

 logentries-monolog-handler [![Build Status](https://travis-ci.org/logentries/logentries-monolog-handler.png)](https://travis-ci.org/logentries/logentries-monolog-handler)
 ===========================

-*This plug in will no longer be officially supported or maintained by Logentries.<br>
+*This plug in will no longer be officially supported or maintained by Logentries.<br>*
-If you would be interested in maintaining this project, please contact support@logentries.com.*

 Current Version: 2.1